joshdipo/105_SRE_Cloud_computing_AWS/README.md

 ### N-tier
-- Divides the application up into presentation, processing and data managment, logically and physically
+- Divides the application up into logical layers and physical tiers
 - Layers are a way seperate responsibilities and manage dependancies
 - A higher layer can use services in a lower layer, but not the other way around